 Sediment Control Products – The Role of Dewatering Bags for Silt

 Dewatering a construction site is almost always a requirement.
-The dewatering process involves removing the groundwater from the site through pumping or evaporation.
+Dewatering involves removing the groundwater from the site through pumping or evaporation.
 Dewatering before excavation begins to lower the groundwater table to an appropriate level.
 Most construction sites need dewatering to remove the water that builds up in trenches, excavations, or in areas that have an insufficient slope.
 Removing the water from the construction site keeps the project running smoothly and safely.
 Pumping is a common method of dewatering.
 If not done correctly, it can lead to erosion and pollution problems when discharging the water and the sediment that inevitably comes with it.
 This is why sediment control products such as dewatering bags for silt are so important for the dewatering process.

 Dewatering Bags for Silt